mhx/dwarfs/doc/mkdwarfs.md

 ### Producing bit-identical images

 By default, images produced by `mkdwarfs` will not be identical over multiple runs.
-There are two reasons for this:

-- A creation timestamp is embedded in the image.

-- The `nilsimsa` ordering algorithm is not deterministic by default.
+This is due to time stamps that are being added to the file system image.

-In order to produce bit-identical images, you need to pass `--no-create-timestamp` and set `--order` to `path` or `similarity`.
+In order to produce bit-identical images, you need to pass `--no-create-timestamp` and either `--no-history-timestamps` or `--no-history`.
-You could also set `--order=none` and pass in files explicitly using `--input-list`.

 ## FILTER RULES